 Where appropriate we will look at management, routine, feeding and training practices and you will have a chance to see these demonstrated and to try them out.
 Within 10 days of the consult you will receive a full written report and instruction sheets for any training that needs to be undertaken.
 A short report will be sent to your referring veterinarian.

 Practical implementation of your behaviour plan is key in bringing about the changes you are looking for.
 We therefore generally recommend behaviour packages which include a number of practical sessions.
 We may also recommend additional sessions with one of our trainers, in person or via Zoom.
 We believe in helping owners build skills and this can take time so please feel free to ask for more sessions if you want.

 Evening and weekend slots available, contact us for more information or to book.

-Note: Travel surcharge of 45p per mile for all clients outwith a 40 miles radius applies.
+Note: A travel surcharge of 45p per mile for all clients outwith a 20-mile radius applies.